nuejs/nue/packages/nuejs.org/blog/standards-first-web-framework/index.md

 You can see how this changes things.
 Instead of building from scratch, you get Linear-level design, Stripe-level functionality, and a consistent UX in an instant.

 But we will not stop here.
-Our [ultimate goal](/vision/) is to cleanup the whole frontend ecosystem from the unnecessary bloat.
+Our [ultimate goal](/vision/) is to clean up the whole frontend ecosystem from the unnecessary bloat.
 And unlike many ambitious visions in tech, this one is actually achievable.

 ## Invest in Nue?